stsievert/swix/README.md

 A way to have iOS run matlab-like code is something I've been waiting for, and am incredibly excited to see the results.
-This will make porting complex signal processing algorithms to C *much* easier, meaning that more of the general public can see these algorithms *on their mobile device.*
+This will make porting complex signal processing algorithms to C *much* easier.
+Porting from MATLAB to C was a pain in the ass, and this library aims to make the MATLAB to iOS conversion *simple.*

-For example, setting every element in an array to a single value involved something like `for {int i=0; i<N; i++} x[i] = 3;`.
+As an example, setting every element in an array to a single value with C involved something like `for {int i=0; i<N; i++} x[i] = 3;`.
 With Swift (and this library), it's just `var x = ones(N) * 3`.

-While this library is basic (and hacked together in two days), I expect something like [NumPy][numpy] to be released: a mathematical library that includes more than needed.
-I should mention that this library just wraps Swift and does not call other libraries, such as the powerful [Accelerate framework][accel].
-If you find a function to add, feel free to submit a pull request.
+While this library is basic (most of it hacked together in two days), I expect something like [NumPy][numpy] to be released: a mathematical library that includes more than needed.
+I should mention that in most cases, this library just wraps Swift and does not call other libraries, such as the powerful [Accelerate framework][accel].
+If you want to add a feature, feel free to submit a pull request.

 Currently, this library gives you

 * easy initializers for 1D and 2D arrays
-* nice operators
+* various functions (sin, etc) and operators (+, etc) that operate on entire arrays
-* various functions (sin, abs, pow, etc) that operate on entire arrays
+* dot product

-This library inherits heavily from NumPy.
-The syntax and operators are similar.
+* FFTs (1D only)

-When in doubt about what a function does, look at NumPy's docs (although swix's docs are included in the wiki).
+When I was crafting this library, I primarily depended on [NumPy][numpy].
+The syntax and operators are relatively similar, so if you're in doubt on how to use a function, just look at NumPy's docs or swix's docs in the wiki.

 ## Usage
 1. Download this repo.